Cathedral Church of St. James (Toronto): Exterior

 The cathedral's exterior is composed of white brick and Ohio sandstone.
 Several layers of brick in the facade create strong, square inset designs around the lancet windows of the clerestory.
 This allows for a play of light and shadow that dramatizes the heaviness of the wall, and was the effect of emphasizing the wall's depth by partially cutting into it.
 The spires are built of stone and decorated with pinnacles and dormers, and ball flower ornaments atop the pinnacles.
 Tower walls are reinforced with square and octagonal buttresses that taper abruptly with generous weatherings at transitional points and terminate in pinnacles, some with slender colonettes abutting chamfered edges, with ribbed, stepped, or gable caps.
 These buttresses are accented by heavy weatherings in lighter coloured stone (creating visual contrast while drawing attention to the points of stress on the building), and topped with pinnacles, thus emphasizing their massiveness, structural function, and verticality.
 They provide spatial rhythm on the east and west facades.

 A careful balance between horizontal and vertical elements can be observed throughout the interior and exterior of the church.
 On the exterior, a dog-toothed fret runs along the aisle roofline, while on the interior, a band of continuous painted bosses similarly run along the top of the aisle wall.
 These horizontal bands balance the composition against the verticality of the exterior tower and pinnacles, and the interior pointed arches of the nave arcade, creating a sense of stability and repose.

 At 92.9 m, the tower and spire have remained the tallest in Canada and the second tallest in North America after St. Patrick's Cathedral, New York—although the spire of St. James is still shorter than the dome of Saint Joseph's Oratory in Montreal, which is the tallest church in the Western Hemisphere.
 The tower has five bells that still ring through the city today, and the chiming clock is "one of the finest examples of a chiming public clock anywhere in the world."
 At the turn of the 20th century, St James' Cathedral was still the tallest building in Toronto, and was often the first thing immigrants noticed when they stepped off the train at the old Union Station.

 The total length of the cathedral is 198 ft, with a maximum width of 98 ft.
 A four sided arch with steeple was erected alongside the cathedral as a military memorial.
+St. James Park neighbors the building.